sud0x0/Azure-Labs/README.md

 - Update the values in the "vars_az.yml" and "vars_tf.yml" files.
 Then push the updates to the newly created branch.
 - Go to pipelines.
 - Run the pipeline.
 Make sure to choose the correct branch.
 You will have to manually permit the pipeline if this is the first run.

+#### Other information

+**Virtual machine & extension information**

+- Authenticate first: `az login`
+- Use this command to identify the latest linux azure monitor version: `az vm extension image list --location australiaeast --name AzureMonitorLinuxAgent --output table`
+- Use this command to identify the latest linux image version and its offer: `az vm image list --publisher Canonical --output table`
+- Use this command to identify the latest windows azure monitor version: `az vm extension image list --location australiaeast -o table --name AzureMonitorWindowsAgent`
+- Use this command to identify the latest linux image version and its offer: `az vm image list --publisher windows --output table`